AlyssaJH/SSP_Species_vs_Conservation_Statuses/README.md

 - Least Concern (LC)
 - Data Deficient (DD)

+Additionally, the direction of change of a species’ population size over time is assessed and categorized as one of the following:
+- Increasing
+- Decreasing
+- Stable
+- Unknown
+- Unspecified

 This project aims to analyze animal species with dedicated AZA SSPs and their IUCN Red List global extinction risk statuses to determine if SSPs prioritize the world’s most vulnerable species.

 # Project Requirements